georgms/information-retrieval/section_intro.md

 * Have a question?
 Too slow?
 Too fast?
 Let me know right away!
 * I will record the lecture.
 Ok?
 * Who will be my timekeeper?
 Time to [spin the Wheel](https://wheelofnames.com/).
-* When online:
-    * Please turn on your cameras.
-Otherwise, I feel like I'm talking to my computer.
-    * Break every ~45 minutes.